 Smoking a turkey breast isn’t like smoking ribs or pulled pork, which I usually cook at temperatures around 225 F. For a turkey skin to get good and crisp you need a higher temperature.
 I smoked this turkey breast at 350 F. I also basted it with a wonderful maple butter sauce at the end.
 This smoked bone-in maple turkey breast was fantastic.
+It’s easier than it might seem and incredibly tasty and moist.
+The breast meat is amazing.

 I smoked this turkey using my Weber Smokey Mountain Cooker but I did not put any water in the water pan so I could reach 350 F.